JSorngard/branch_hints/README.md

 # branch_hints
 This crate provides the functions [likely] and [unlikely] that work as compiler hints for branching.
-They are taken directly from the [hashbrown](https://crates.io/crates/hashbrown) crate, all credit belongs to them.

 These functions enable constructions like
 ```rust